Balotech1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Scripts that create two directories at a time
 Scripts that move a file from another directory to another directory using absolute path Script that delete a file in a directory
-Script that delete a directory in directory
+Script that delete a directory in directoiry
-Script that changes the working directory to the previous one
+Script that changes the working directory to the previous one Script that list hidden files